 The faculty aims to provide a wide ranging and balanced learning experience focused on the attainment strands of the National Curriculum.
 This entitlement supports the pupils in gaining the mathematical knowledge, skills and understanding required for examination success and life after school.

 Key Stage 3

-In year 7 and 8 students are taught in three college groups and are sub-divided in each band according to ability.
-Students are comfortable with Assessment for Learning and Key Processes, and are given the opportunity to show their skills through APP tasks, project work and regular tests.
+In year 7 and 8 students are taught in three college groups and are sub-divided to form 3 mixed ability classes.
+Students in year 7 and 8 follow MYP (Middle Years Programme) learning skills through a Mathematics Mastery approach.
+The department is proud to work with the organisation ‘Mathematics Mastery’ to encourage students to challenge themselves to deepen their understanding of a content area instead of being accelerated onto ‘higher’ content.
 The Scheme of Work follows the framework specifications closely although we make every effort to connect classroom practice with the real world.

 Key Stage 4

 There is no coursework in the current mathematics specification.
-External assessment comprises of an exam at the end of year 11 with two exam papers (calculator and non-calculator).
+External assessment comprises of an exam at the end of year 11 with three exam papers (2 calculator and 1 non-calculator).